Chapter 10 : Year 1: May 2nd, 1999

 Harry sighed.
 “Why did you shake your head?
 She’ll think you answered no to her question about whether or not you’re okay with me going out with Ginny!”

-Ron socked his own forehead, as if he’d just realized that he had made a big mistake.
+Ron socked his own forehead, as if he had just realized that he had made a big mistake.
 “No, but I didn’t!
 I meant that I didn’t have any comments!” he said as his ears went as red as a stop sign.
 “Bloody hell, I can picture the headlines tomorrow: Read all about Potter and Weasley’s feud: Leave my sister alone, you arse!”

 Harry laughed.
 “Well, yes, if that woman is anything like Rita Skeeter…”